trufflesuite/trufflesuite.com/src/docs/tezos/truffle/getting-started/compiling-tezos-contracts.md

 ## All good?

-If you've gotten this far, read more about writing Tezos contracts in the [Writing LIGO Contracts](/docs/tezos/truffle/writing-ligo-contracts) section.
+If you've gotten this far, it's time to deploy.
+Check out our [Deploying Tezos Contracts](/docs/tezos/truffle/getting-started/deploying-tezos-contracts) section for more!